spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

  .. image:: /static/3/web_mapping_with_qgis2web/images/4.png
    :align: center

-5. In the *Wikipedia* field check the ``Multiline`` and ``HTML`` so that the link present in this field will be rendered as a hyperlink for the user.
-After setting the respective widget type for each field, click :guilabel:`OK`.
+5. In the *wikipedia* field check the ``Multiline`` and ``HTML`` so that the link present in this field will be rendered as a hyperlink for the user.
+After setting the respective Widget Type for each field, click :guilabel:`OK`.

 .. image:: /static/3/web_mapping_with_qgis2web/images/5.png
    :align: center

-6. Click on the :guilabel:`Identify Feature` button in the toolbar.
+6. Click on the :guilabel:`Identify Features` button in the toolbar.

  .. image:: /static/3/web_mapping_with_qgis2web/images/6.png
    :align: center

 7. Click on a point, this will fetch the details of the airport in that location, only the *type*, *name*, *iata_code* and *wikipedia* fields are displayed as other fields are hidden.
-Also, Wikipedia field is highlighted as hyperlink.
+Also, wikipedia field is highlighted as hyperlink.

  .. image:: /static/3/web_mapping_with_qgis2web/images/7.png
    :align: center

-8. Let's create a new field called *class* and add the word Airport after each entry in type field. (i.e) an entry as major will become a *Major Airport*.
+8. The field *type* is somewhat improper, so let's create a new field called *class* and add the word Airport after each entry in type field. (i.e) an entry as major will become a *Major Airport*.

  .. image:: /static/3/web_mapping_with_qgis2web/images/8.png
    :align: center

-9. Enter the :guilabel:`Output field name` as ``class``, choose ``Text (String)`` in :guilabel:`Output field type`.
-The field ``type`` contains values such as ``small``, ``mid``, ``large`` etc. We can add an expression to change the case of the words to sentence case and append the word *airport* for better readability.
+9. Enter the :guilabel:`Output field name` as ``class``, choose ``Text(String)`` in :guilabel:`Output field type`.
+The layer field ``type`` contains values such as ``small``, ``mid``, ``large`` etc. We can add an expression to change the case of the words to sentence case and append the word *airport* for better readability.
 Enter the following expression in the :guilabel:`Expression` box and click :guilabel:`OK`.

  .. code-block:: none